Become an Agency Partner

 Applicants must provide:

-- A copy of their IRS 501(c)(3) determination letter or fiscal agent linkage letter
+- A copy of their IRS 501(c)(3) determination letter or fiscal agent linkage letter (if applicable)

 - A current list of the Board of Directors